RozhakXD/Facemash/README.md

 ##

 ### Description
-**Facemash** is a script to find passwords on random facebook accounts, This tool was released on January 1, 2023 with a much different version than before.
+**Facemash** is a script to get a Facebook account that has an easy password.
+This script was released January 1, 2023, which is the final and newest version of Facebook.

-**Facemash** can be used by trial members with terms and conditions applied, By creating an account on the website [Instakey](https://instakey.rozhak.xyz/register/), Apikey can also be used on our [Premium](https://github.com/RozhakXD/Premium) script.
+**Facemash** is not a main script because it is only a complement to the [Instagram](https://github.com/RozhakXD/Premium) script which is the main parent of this script.
+All features will be perfect in the Instagram script.

 ##